 Homemade Bird Feeder Stations

-For the bird seed we recommend buying a small seed mixture.
+Homemade bird feeder stations.
+Get creative when you are drilling the holes and make a pattern so that they are functional and decorative.
+Here is an affordable diy bird feeder that doesn t take much to build.
 Making homemade bird feeders for your backyard is a fun way for you and your kids to get to know which birds are native to your area and a great way to help out your feathered friends when their food sources are scarce in winter time.
 Bird feeders can add an attractive feature to a garden as well as encouraging feathered friends to stop by.

+These beautiful decorative stations will look fantastic in your garden as well as enticing your garden birds to their feed.
+We like to keep things on the simple side here so we.
 Follow this step by step guide from the team at wicken fen nature reserve and make your own homemade bird feeder all you ll need is a plastic bottle toilet roll or chipped cup.
-They are easy to assemble and stand sturdy once up to create the perfect feeding environment for your.
+Fill with a bird seed mix and bob s your uncle.

 Easy to assemble and stocked in different sizes.
 Bird baths bring life into your garden year round with the range of bird feeding stations and wild bird feeders at homebase.
 Our homemade diy bird feeding station and one table partly made from an inexpensive kit.
 The birds love them and they keep the food in the feeders dry.

 You will need to drill holes in the pot so that the birdseed will come out.